Mahmoud al-Subaihi: Minister of Defense

+Subaihi at a press conference with Houthi officials in October 2014.

 After the Houthis took over Sanaa in September 2014, President Hadi, in need of a trusted and universally respected defence minister, appointed Subaihi as minister of defense in his 7 November cabinet shuffle, which was meant as an attempt to defuse tensions in the nation.
 Subaihi's appointment has retrospectively been seen as a mistake on the part of Hadi, as his previous position as Fourth Military Region commander would have kept him safe in Aden as opposed to residing in the Houthi-controlled territory which was the capital.
 On 24 November, he stated that the Houthis would be integrated into the Yemeni Armed Forces after a government delegation had paid an unannounced visit to Houthi leadership to discuss a plan.

 On 22 January 2015, Subaihi along with nearly all other members of the cabinet of Yemen, along with President Hadi, resigned in protest after the Houthis put Hadi under virtual house arrest.
 The Houthis subsequently besieged Subaihi's house in the following days.
 On 6 February, the Houthis announced that Subaihi would be the head of the 18-member Supreme Security Committee.
 He along with former Interior Minister Jalal al-Rowaishan were seen present at an announcement for plans of a new government.
 His presence at the announcement received suspicion from his political allies, some suggesting that he was forced to attend it.
 According to Al Jazeera, Subaihi's appointment was viewed simply as a symbolic gesture by many Yemenis since true military power was already vested in the Houthis by then.

 On 7 March, Subaihi fled Sanaa in an overnight escape, two weeks after Hadi had done so to reach Aden.
 Initial reports claimed that Subaihi had traveled to Aden, however he later confirmed that he was in Lahij Governorate.
 Subaihi effectively became Hadi's de-facto minister of defense, commanding army forces loyal to the internationally-recognized Hadi-led government during the Battle of Aden Airport on 19 March and repelling Houthi-allied Saleh loyalists before capturing an adjacent military base.
 Subaihi was leading the counter-offensive against the Houthis in Lahij Governorate.

 On 21 March, the Houthis appointed defected military chief of staff Hussein Khairan as acting Minister of Defense, who would control military units allied to them.
 They stated that "al-Subaihi is no longer the defense minister and any role he plays in that capacity is illegitimate," though he still retained his position in the Hadi-government.

 On 25 March, a Houthi spokesperson announced that Subaihi, alongside pro-government 119th Armored Brigade commander Faisal Rajab and former intelligence chief and Hadi's brother Nasser Mansour Hadi, had been captured near al-Anad Air Base in the city of Lahij as Houthi forces were advancing towards Aden.
 Subaihi nominally remained defense minister in the Hadi-government, but the position was de facto vacant as a result of his detention.